Chuks1993/blog-app/README.md

 # blog-app
-blog app using react-redux and router.
+Simple blog app using React.js and redux.